mp-christine/mp-christine/README.md

 build_all.py # on Windows
 ```

+Note that Unity must be closed while running build_all.py.

 The build script will create all the project files (make, xcode, visual studio), perform the builds and run the tests suites.
 The test suites are run on: OS X, Windows, iOS Simulator and Android Device (if one is attached).

-It will also export the unity package.
-Note that Unity must be closed while running build_all.py.